 Right now it is 40 degrees with light rain.
 Eric had a friend stay overnight and sometime during the night they migrated from sleeping on the floor under the ping-pong table upstairs to sleeping bags on the two couches in the living room.
-Kathryn went to soak in the hot tub and is now reading a book in the bedroom while I closed the sliding pocket doors on the living room, made coffee and settle in to write a letter.
-The dogs joined Kathryn on the deck but are now ensconced in the mud room drying off.
+Kathryn went to soak in the hot tub and is now reading a book in the bedroom while I closed the sliding pocket doors on the living room, made coffee from a new bag that I wanted to try, after the coffee was done the dogs joined Kathryn on the deck but are now ensconced in the mud room drying off.

 We had a couple of the grand-kids (Dakota and Stone – Bella was sick) stay overnight on Wed and Kathryn took them to a trampoline play house on Thursday.
 BillieJo and Joel came over Christmas Eve afternoon, exchanged Gift Baskets for Women and took their kids back.
 Eric, Kathryn and I went to the Unitarian Church semi-religious ceremony on Christmas Eve.
 This year it seemed the theme was “Wonder at the Children” – which Kathryn says is a result of having a bunch of grandmothers plan the program.
 Last year was more a 1st Nation theme, but the music is diverse and interesting every year.

 Eric got lots of clothes as he continues to grow like a weed.
 He just broke 5’4” mid-June and when Kathryn took him to get new skis (because nothing from last year fits any more) a couple weeks ago he was measured at 5’7”. ½” inch / month !!!
 The growth, plus his habit of mis-placing clothes, made him a candidate for bargain fleece jackets, Bass Pro hoodies, etc. Eric passed his UofO sweatshirts down to Dakota who is rocking the Duck in Dolgeville.
 She has little competition on the PAC-12 attire.